ardipazij/s21_matrixplus/README.md

 | `*=`  | Multiplication assignment (`MulMatrix`/`MulNumber`) | the number of columns of the first matrix does not equal the number of rows of the second matrix |
 | `(int i, int j)`  | Indexation by matrix elements (row, column) | index is outside the matrix |

-- Makefile is provide for building the library and tests (with targets all, clean, test, s21_matrix_oop.a)